LOST PROPERTY RECOVERY DIVER

 "I mean, how do you replace a piece of Jewelry that was made 300 years ago?"

 Devereau says: "Call me"!

 Lost Wedding Ring Search Yields "Extras".
 At this location, a total of 18 Cell Phones were found (not all pictured).
 This Search was performed after 2 Divers, with Metal Detectors, failed to locate a Lost Wedding Band.
 Passed down from Father to Son, the Ring had enormous sentimental value.
 After over 15 hours of searching, I found the Ring and returned it, to it's Rightful Owner, Frank Cecere.
 He had given up, after the Divers searched on multiple occassions, for hours, with no results.
-Beneath the "House Key" in photo (near the "coins"), note the Gold Earring (or Medallion) that was also found.
+Beneath the "House Key" in photo (near the "coins", just below the Key), note the Gold Earring (or Medallion) that was also found.
 Owner unknown.

 More Jewelry found during routine search.
 The Gold Necklace is actually a 4 Necklace Set with ONE Clasp.
 It is STILL UNCLAIMED.